-gnovis is the online, peer-reviewed, scholarly graduate journal of Georgetown’s Communication, Culture and Technology program, and is devoted to presenting interdisciplinary scholarship that reflects broad interests in the intersection of culture and technology.
-Our mission is to present a forum in which graduate students from around the globe explore the relationships among technology, culture, media, politics, and share their original research.
+gnovis is Georgetown University’s student-operated, peer-reviewed, academic journal of Communication, Culture & Technology.
+Our mission is to present interdisciplinary scholarship and support a forum in which graduate students from around the globe can explore the intersection of technology, culture, media, and politics through original research.

 - All submissions should be the FINAL version of the project, and should reflect graduate-level scholarly writing and research.
 Please do not submit projects in-process.
 These submissions will be rejected without review.
 Please ensure that papers reflect the most current research available at the time you submit.

 - All submissions should include an abstract no more than 250 words summarizing the project and conclusions.

 - Submissions must be in Times New Roman, 12 point font, double-spaced.

 - Papers are generally between 3000 and 7500 words (10-25 double-spaced pages), including citations.

 - Submissions must have in-text parenthetical citations (author, date, pg. #) with an alphabetical end bibliography.
 The following are examples of “Author Date” format as listed on the Owl Purdue CMS style guide:

 (Contributors’ Surnames year of publication, page or section number when available).

 Name, Contributor 1, Contributor 2 Name, and Contributor 3 Name.
 Year of Publication.
 “Title of Resource.”
 List the OWL as Publishing Organization/Web Site Name in Italics, Month and date last edited. http://Web address for OWL resource.